brandongregoryscott/beets/src/docs/contributing.md

 ## Env File

 To run the app locally, you'll need to ensure you have a [Supabase](https://supabase.com/) account with a project setup for beets.
+Configuration values to connect with your Supabase project are controlled with environment variables.
 Copy the sample `.env` and update the file to reflect your Supabase project's API key and URLs.

 ```
 cp .env.sample .env